 This notice of position is a general call for interested candidates wishing to be considered for lay committee member positions by the BC Institute of Agrologists, governed under the Professional Governance Act (PGA).
+Candidates must NOT be registrants of BCIA.

-In accordance with the Professional Governance Act ((“PGA”), the British Columbia Institute of Agrologists (“BCIA”) is governed by a council consisting of seven (7) Registrant Councillors [who must be licensed as a Registrants in good standing of the BCIA], including the president and vice president and four (4) lay councillors who cannot be registrants of BCIA, but can be registrants of another regulatory body which is subject to the PGA, plus a non voting seat reserved for the immediate Past President of BCIA.
+In accordance with the Professional Governance Act (“PGA”), the British Columbia Institute of Agrologists (“BCIA”) is governed by a council consisting of seven (7) Registrant Councillors [who must be licensed as a Registrants in good standing of the BCIA], including the president and vice president and four (4) lay councillors who cannot be registrants of BCIA, but can be registrants of another regulatory body which is subject to the PGA, plus a non voting seat reserved for the immediate Past President of BCIA.

 The BCIA Council may authorize committees to exercise a power, authority, or jurisdiction of the council, other than bylaw-making authority.
 Councillors, both Registrant and Lay, are prohibited from serving on committees.
 The PGA requires that every statutory committee and additional committees, if any, that have mandates which involve matters subject to the PGA must have at least one lay committee member present at every meeting, proceeding or hearing conducted by the respective committee.
 Given this requirement the BCIA is looking for several lay members for each of its committees.
 The PGA requires that the BCIA must have five statutory committees which are governed in compliance with the PGA, the BCIA’s Bylaws, and Terms of Reference approved by the BCIA Council.
 These committees are as follows: